 We know groundbreaking work doesn’t happen without collaboration.
 So we’re bringing together the work of the School of Public Health and Institute for Health Metrics and Evaluation under one roof.
 Funded in large part by a transformative gift from the Bill & Melinda Gates Foundation, the new Hans Rosling Center for Population Health will serve as a catalyst for the UW’s Population Health Initiative, set to advance the health—and lives—of people around the world.

 Population Health is about so much more than just the absence of disease.
 Together, we can turn diagnoses into action, revolutionizing the future for patients, populations and the planet.
 Firmly grounded in the heart of campus, the new facility will foster innovative collaboration, providing space for faculty, students, staff, partners and visitors from a wide range of disciplines across campus, the region, the nation and the world to address important local and global health concerns.

 "Our vision is that the work done in this building will improve the health and well-being of people in our region and throughout the world.”

-At approximately 300,000 square feet, the Hans Rosling Center for Population Health will support spaces for collaborative group work, active learning, offices and training for global partners.
-Generous natural light and common amenities including kitchens, eating areas, wellness rooms and gender neutral bathrooms will be available on all floors.
+At approximately 300,000 square feet, the Hans Rosling Center for Population Health supports spaces for collaborative group work, active learning, offices and training for global partners.
+Generous natural light and common amenities including kitchens, eating areas, wellness rooms and gender neutral bathrooms are available on all floors.

 WHO WE ARE

 Deeply interconnected issues including poverty, equity, health care access, climate change and government policies combine to affect the health and well-being of populations around the world, creating disparities between countries and even within communities.
-The new facility will be home to work aimed at reducing these disparities.
+The new facility is home to work aimed at reducing these disparities.

 School of Public Health